 In 2008, through Artists Exchange International, Katy was invited by the Metropolitan Museum of Art to create a new work based on an object in their collection.
 She chose Fish and Rocks by the Chinese painter, Bada Shanren, and she’s been influenced by his art ever since.

-Around 1980, Katy spent a few years making two films about Jasper Johns and the silkscreen print process.
+Around 1980, she spent a few years making two films about Jasper Johns and the silkscreen print process.
 The films have shown in museums around the world and the soundtrack interview has been published several times.

 In 1974, she wrote an analysis of the puns in Marcel Duchamp's film, Anémic-Cinéma.
 Her essay appeared in Studio International (London) and has been extensively quoted and discussed in the literature on Duchamp.